Welcome to today's edition of the Rush 24-7 podcast.

 It's amazing.

-All this super universal surveillance of everybody, everybody, uh has stopped has stopped dozens and dozens of terrorist attacks that we don't even hear about, because that's how efficient it is.
+All this super universal surveillance of everybody, everybody, has stopped dozens and dozens of terrorist attacks that we don't even hear about because that's how efficient it is.

-They're nipped so they're so nipped expeditiously in the bud that we never even get to hear about them.
+They're so nipped expeditiously in the bud that we never even get to hear about them.

-The FBI uh the uh FSB in Moscow, the uh the the successors to the KGB finger Tamilan Sarneev to the FBI, who do nothing about him.
+The FBI, the FSB in Moscow, the successors to the KGB, finger Tamil Ansarnev to the FBI, who do nothing about him.

-Uh they let him go and live his life and blow up the Boston marathon.
+They let him go and live his life and blow up the Boston Marathon.

 It's not one, not one like most countries have, but they actually had two.

-They he still got to stand on the table, yell Alahu Akbar and gun down thirteen people and an unborn baby.
+He still got to stand on the table, yell alahu Akbar, and gun down 13 people and an unborn baby.

 They're monitoring everybody's emails and keeping them in a big database.

-And it's the same uh it's the it's it's the always the same with bureaucracies.
+And it's the same, it's always the same with bureaucracies.

-You'll never get a promotion because you'll be damned in as an Islamophobe.
+You'll never get a promotion because you'll be damned in an Islamophobe.

-So it's much easier to go and harass somebody out in Texas who wants to form a Tea Party group and uh demand that uh that she be audited and uh and uh and all the rest of it.
+So it's much easier to go and harass somebody out in Texas who wants to form a Tea Party group and demand that she be audited and all the rest of it.

-Is it gonna stop people who want to go and kill a uh be serial killers or kill a bunch of people?
+Is it going to stop people who want to go and be serial killers or kill a bunch of people?

 No, they start harassing farmers who've got rusty shotguns that their grandparents gave them 60 years ago.

-Bureaucracy, the minute you have a universal rule, the bureaucracy always goes to the easiest people and harasses the law abiding people, the bourgeois middle class people, because they're the ones who are harassed, because they're the ones who think, oh, well, yes, if I just fill in 17 pieces of state paperwork, it doesn't take up too much.
+Bureaucracy, the minute you have a universal rule, the bureaucracy always goes to the easiest people and harasses the law-abiding people, the bourgeois middle-class people, because they're the ones who are harassed, because they're the ones who think, oh, well, yes, if I just fill in 17 pieces of state paperwork, it doesn't take up too much of my time.

-And of course, as the statist control freaks always say, well, if you've done nothing wrong, you've got nothing to.
+And of course, as the statist control freaks always say, well, if you've done nothing wrong, you've got nothing to fear.

-fear uh as we see they use this information they collect information and they use it against people they perceive to be their political enemies.
+As we see, they use this information, they collect information and they use it against people they perceive to be their political enemies.

 Mark Stein in for Rush.